 Am I entitled to paid sick leave?

-Although employers are not required to provide paid sick leave under the provincial legislation, it may be promised to you in your contract.
+Although employers are not required to provide paid sick leave under the law, it may be promised to you in your employment contract.
 In this case, they are contractually required to pay for it.

 My old employer said they couldn’t locate me to send my last pay cheque.
 Is there anything I can do?

 If an employer can’t locate an employee to pay their wages, the Employment Standards Act requires the employer to pay the wages to the Employment Standards Branch.
 They must do this within 60 days of the wages becoming payable.